 No SDIP points will be charged for speeding 10 mph or less over the posted speed limit; provided all of the following are true: The violation did not occur in a school zone; and There is not another moving traffic violation for the experience period.
 Note, an isolated Prayer for Judgement Continued (PJC) will not count as a prior conviction for the purpose of this exception.

-While you may be granted one PJC for each household every three years (for insurance purposes) a second d PJC may cause points to be charged according to the underlying convictions.
+While you may be granted one PJC for each household every three years a second PJC may cause points to be charged according to the underlying convictions.
 You may be able to escape liability for the first moving violation by receiving a PJC.
-However, if you or a member of your household receives a second moving violation during the same three-year period, then you will be charged SDIP points for both violations.
+However, if you or a member of your household receive a second moving violation during the same three year period, then you will be charged SDIP points for both violations.